There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 - Time frame in days or weeks

-Have a coffee date or two with a project manager to better understand the critical parts of contract documents and how those apply during the contract administration phase of design.
+Have a coffee date or two with a project manager to understand better the critical parts of contract documents and how those apply during the contract administration phase of design.

 You can pass the NCIDQ Exam.